frida/frida-website/_docs/javascript-api.md

 -   `close()`: close the file.
 You should call this function when you're done with the file unless you are fine with this happening when the object is garbage-collected or the script is unloaded.

+## SqliteDatabase

++   `SqliteDatabase.open(path)`: open the SQLite v3 database specified by
+    `path`, a string containing the filesystem path to the database.
+The database will be opened read-write, and the returned SqliteDatabase object will allow you to perform queries on it.

++   `SqliteDatabase.openInline(encodedContents)`: just like `open()` but the contents of the database is provided as a string containing its data, Base64-encoded.
+We recommend gzipping the database before Base64-encoding it, but this is optional and detected by looking for a gzip magic marker.
+    The database is opened read-write, but is 100% in-memory and never touches the filesystem.
+This is useful for agents that need to bundle a cache of precomputed data, e.g. static analysis data used to guide dynamic analysis.

+-   `close()`: close the database.
+You should call this function when you're done with the database, unless you are fine with this happening when the object is garbage-collected or the script is unloaded.

+-   `exec(sql)`: execute a raw SQL query, where `sql` is a string containing the text-representation of the query.
+The query's result is ignored, so this should only be used for queries for setting up the database, e.g. table creation.

+-   `prepare(sql)`: compile the provided SQL into a [SqliteStatement](#sqlitestatement) object, where `sql` is a string containing the text-representation of the query.

+    For example:

+{% highlight js %}
+var db, smt, row, name, bio;

+db = SqliteDatabase.open('/path/to/people.db');

+smt = db.prepare('SELECT name, bio FROM people WHERE age = ?');

+console.log('People whose age is 42:');
+smt.bindInteger(1, 42);
+while ((row = smt.step()) !== null) {
+  name = row[0];
+  bio = row[1];
+  console.log('Name:', name);
+  console.log('Bio:', bio);
+}
+smt.reset();
+{% endhighlight %}

+-   `dump()`: dump the database to a gzip-compressed blob encoded as Base64, where the result is returned as a string.
+This is useful for inlining a cache in your agent's code, loaded by calling `SqliteDatabase.openInline()`.

+## SqliteStatement

+-   `bindInteger(index, value)`: bind the integer `value` to `index`
+-   `bindFloat(index, value)`: bind the floating point `value` to `index`
+-   `bindText(index, value)`: bind the text `value` to `index`
+-   `bindBlob(index, bytes)`: bind the blob `bytes` to `index`, where `bytes` is an ArrayBuffer, array of byte values, or a string
+-   `bindNull(index)`: bind a null value to `index`
+-   `step()`: either start a new query and get the first result, or move to the next one.
+Returns an array containing the values in the order specified by the query, or `null` when the last result is reached.
+You should call `reset()` at that point if you intend to use this object again.
+-   `reset()`: reset internal state to allow subsequent queries

 ## Interceptor